scala/docs.scala-lang/_sips/sips/2021-06-25-pattern-matching-with-named-fields.md

 Before this was invalid syntax, so this shouldn't affect any existing Scala program.

-### Open questions
+### Mixed usage

-Various patterns are allowed to keep the similarity, but have no motivational use case.
+Mixed patterns are allowed to keep the similarity, but have right now no motivational use case.
 Maybe those should be allowed:

 ```scala
   case User("Anna", city = c) => // Mixed usage seems wired
   case User(_, city = c) => // Leading underscore are espacially to useless (?)
 ```

-Discuss design decisions (including, as examples):

-* What's with user defined `unapply` on case classes?
+//TODO: What's with user defined `unapply` on case classes?
 (Design)

 ## Implementation